Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

 \subsubsection{Applications}

 \nin Probing the short-time limit either in the time domain (Eq.~(\ref{Dt-Mitra})) or the frequency domain (Eq.~(\ref{Dw-Mitra})) potentially allows for decoupling the geometric effects of the surface-to-volume ratio $S/V$ and the free diffusivity $D_{0}$.
-Recently this limit has been demonstrated in phantoms using both PGSE \cite{papaio2016} as well as OGSE \cite{lemberskiy-ismrm2016}.
+Recently this limit has been demonstrated in phantoms using both PGSE \cite{Papaioannou2017} as well as OGSE \cite{Lemberskiy2017}.
 For {\it in vivo} brain measurement, OGSE provides the most practically feasible method, with the $1/\sqrt{\omega}$ dependency as the signature functional form (\ref{Dw-Mitra}) of this regime.
-In the healthy brain, this signature has so far never been observed, since presumably the achievable oscillation frequencies are still too low as compared to those needed to identify the effect of the restrictions from neurite walls with typical curvature radius of $\sim 1\,\mu$m, requiring diffusion times much below 1\,ms (i.e. frequencies $\nu \gg 1\,$kHz).
+In the healthy brain, this signature has so far never been observed, since presumably the achievable oscillation frequencies are still too low as compared to those needed to identify the effect of the restrictions from neurite walls with typical radius of curvature $\sim 1\,\mu$m, requiring diffusion times much below 1\,ms (i.e., frequencies $\nu \gg 1\,$kHz).

 The search for the $1/\sqrt{\omega}$ regime has prompted using brain tumors with roughly spherical cells of larger size (about $10\,\mu$m), such that the required frequency range can be potentially accessible.
-Recently, the $1/\sqrt{\omega}$ functional form was observed by Reynaud \etal \cite{reynaud2016} in the mouse glioma model in the frequency range up to $\omega/2\pi = 225\,$Hz, which for the first time enabled the separation between the geometric ($S/V$) and ``pure" diffusive ($D_0$) tumor features.
-Further combining the OGSE and PGSE methods has lead to the POMACE method for quantifying cell size and extra-cellular water fraction \cite{pomace}.
+Recently, the $1/\sqrt{\omega}$ functional form was observed by Reynaud \etal \cite{Reynaud2016} in a mouse glioma model in the frequency range up to $\omega/2\pi = 225\,$Hz, which for the first time enabled the separation between the geometric ($S/V$) and ``pure" diffusive ($D_0$) tumor features.
+Further combining the OGSE and PGSE methods has lead to the POMACE \cite{pomace} and IMPULSED \cite{impulsed} methods for quantifying cell size and extra-cellular water fraction, cf.\ topical review \cite{Reynaud2017}. \keep